The paho MQTT python client from Eclipse supports MQTT v 3.1 and 3,1.1, and works with Python 2.7 and 3.x.

 So where is the message that I published?

-When a client subscribes to a topic it is basically telling the broker to send messages to it that where sent to that topic.
+When a client subscribes to a topic it is basically telling the broker to send messages to it that are sent to the broker on that topic.

 When the client receives messages it generate the on_message callback.